ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## now {#now}

-Returns the current date and time.
+Returns the current date and time (at one of the moments of request execution).

+Function returns a constant, even if the request took a long time to complete.

 **Syntax**